|A Diabetes Diet is Different from and Easier than a Weight Loss Diet|

 But it turns out that a diabetes diet is very different from a weight loss diet of the sort you can see illustrated in the photo above.
 The point of a diabetes diet is not to lose weight.
 The point of a diabetes diet is to bring your very high post-meal blood sugars down into the normal range.
 You can eat as much food as you want on a diabetes diet, as long as the food you eat is food that doesn't raise your blood sugar.

-In fact, if you adopt a diabetes diet you may actually find yourself losing some weight, because high blood sugars make us more insulin resistant and that causes weight gain.
-But there's another reason why diabetes diets can help you lose weight without trying: when you flatten out your blood sugar after meals, you eliminate the overwhelming hunger that comes with blood sugars that go very high and then drift back down.
+One reason for this is because high blood sugars make us more insulin resistant than we would otherwise be, which promotes weight gain.
+But there's another reason why diabetes diets can help you lose weight without trying: when you flatten out your blood sugar after meals, you eliminate the overwhelming hunger that often goes along with blood sugars that surge very high.
 When you aren't starving all the time, losing weight is a lot easier.
 But that's just a nice plus.
 You can eat a totally successful diabetes diet that gives you back your health without losing a pound.

 The Diabetes Diet is All About CarbohydratesIt's the carbohydrates you eat that raise your blood sugar, the starches and sugars of all types.
 No other nutrient raises blood sugar to any significant amount, especially not the fats.
-So if you cut back on carbohydrates, your blood sugar will come down.
+So if you cut back on those starches and sugars, your blood sugar will come down.
 It's that simple.
 Solid research has proven that it is not eating fats that raise cholesterol, either.
 It turns out the the most damaging kind of blood fat is triglyceride, and guess what raises triglycerides?
 Eating carbohydrates!
-So while it is true that eating fats along with carbohydrates is very unhealthy, the less carbohydrate you eat, the more fat you can eat safely.
+So while it is true that eating fats along with high levels of carbohydrates is very unhealthy, the less carbohydrate you eat, the more fat you can eat safely.

 How Many Grams of Carbs Should You Eat?
 As Many as Allow You to Reach Your Blood Sugar TargetsWhen people think about adopting a lower carb diet, their first question is almost always, "How many grams of carbs can I eat at each meal?"
 Most of the diet books will answer that question with a hard and fast number.
 Atkins, for example, tells you to start out with 20 grams a day.
 Protein Power, a healthier low carb diet than Atkins, starts you at 30 grams.
 And Dr. Bernstein suggests you eat no more than 6 grams for breakfast and snacks and 12 grams at lunch and dinner.

 That's why I'm going to ask you to throw away all those diet books and try a new approach to restricting carbs.